 Calculate the tax

-You can use the transfer tax calculator to help with your calculations.
+You can use the transfer tax calculator to help with the calculation.

-Example: Sanna buys a parking space for EUR 10,000.
-The company loan related to the shares is EUR 2,000.
-That is, the debt-free price on the ‘For sale’ advertisement is EUR 12,000.
-Transfer tax is calculated on the basis of EUR 12,000 and is 2% x EUR 12,000 = EUR 240.
-It makes no difference whether Sanna pays off her part of the company loan when buying the flat, or gradually as part of her maintenance charge.
+Example: Sandy buys a parking space for 10,000 euros, the “selling price” – myyntihinta – as advertised.
+There is a loan balance of €2,000 allocated by the housing company to the shares that entitle Sandy to the parking.
+That is, the debt-free price on the advertisement is €12,000.
+Transfer tax is calculated on the basis of the €12,000.
+Accordingly, the transfer tax is 2% × €12,000 = €240.
+It does not matter whether Sandy pays off the housing company loans when she makes the purchase, or whether she pays them off gradually as part of her monthly maintenance charge.

 Pay the tax

-Pay the transfer tax within 2 months from the date when you signed the deed of sale or other agreement.
-For example, if you buy a parking space through a real estate agent, pay the tax when you make the agreement.
+Pay the tax in 2 months after you have signed the deed of sale or other contract.
+For example, if you acquire a parking space through a real estate agent, pay the tax when you sign the contract.

 To have your name entered in the list of shareholders, show the manager one of the following:

 - Your certificate on transfer tax.
 You received this document when your transfer tax is filed and paid (and you did not have a realtor assisting you with the contract).
 You will receive it by post, and you can print it out in MyTax as well.